unicef/project-connect-daily-check-app/README.md

 <b>Network Diagnostic Tool</b>

 The application implements the same Network Diagnostic Tool (NDT) as the M-Lab chrome browser extension.
 The GigaMeter app integrates the NDT test using M-Lab's Javascript client library (for more information see [M-Lab developer resources](https://www.measurementlab.net/develop/)).
-The result of the test is sent as a JSON object to the application, which is then passed on to GigaMeter via the Service level API.
+The result of the test is sent as a JSON object to the application, which is then passed on to Giga Maps via the Service level API.

 <h2><a id="contribution-guidelines" class="anchor" aria-hidden="true" href="#contribution-guidelines"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>
 Contribution Guidelines</h2>